lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 **Main Flow 1**              **Automatic Control Functionality Checks**
 ---------------------------  ---------------------------------------------------
-1                            Set VAV box to unoccupied
+1                            Set VAV box to unoccupied.
 ---------------------------  ---------------------------------------------------
-2                            Set VAV box to occupied
+2                            Set VAV box to occupied.
 ---------------------------  ---------------------------------------------------
 3                            Continue through sequence, commissioning agent
                              will get a report of control actions and